owulveryck/wardleyToGo/README.md

 The `encoding/svg` package turn the graph into its SVG representation (hopefully similar to what onlinewardleynap generates).
 It is the responsibility of eeach component of the graph to fulfill the `SVGer` interface an to represent itself as SVG.

-**Note about the API**: the API is unstable as it is mainly a prrrof f concept.
+**Note about the API**: the API is unstable as it is mainly a proof f concept.
 Therefore all the packages are in the `internal` subdirectory to aboid any direct dependency from other package.
 If you want to test/hack/whatever, feel free to clone and contribute to the package.
+The godoc may give you some indication on how the components are glued together.

 ## Example